zombie-einstein/thants/README.md

 #### Single Colony

-The single colony environment follow the [Jumanji](https://github.com/instadeepai/jumanji) environment API, with actions provided as an array of individual
+The single colony environment follows the [Jumanji](https://github.com/instadeepai/jumanji) environment API, with actions provided as an array of individual
 actions: